kdadabhoy/to-9km-and-beyond/README.md

 9. Assumes the Vertical Tail makes no lift.
 10. __Assumes liftoff occurs at 1.2*V_stall__
 11. __Assumes 15 deg for takeoff AoA_stall,__ this is actually a conservative estimate.
-12. __The Wing Class assumes a trapezodial wing.
+12. __The Wing Class assumes a trapezoidal wing.
 This class relies on the Wing Class.__

 ### Notable Functions: